CSLewin/APBW/mess/Combat Procedure.md

 ## Initiative

 All actors participating in combat roll initiative.
 - All actors **aware of danger** roll their **highest** discipline die + Grace.
-This roll becomes the actor's starting momentum.
 - All actors **surprised by danger** roll their **lowest** discipline die + Grace.

 This roll becomes the actor's starting momentum.
 Actors take their turns in the order of their starting momentum, from highest to lowest.

 ## ACTIONS AND COSTS DURING YOUR TURN:
 - Strike: 4M